step-security/github-actions-goat/docs/Solutions/MonitorSourceCode.md

 - Rather than incorporating the HardenRunner GitHub Action into each individual workflow, you install the ARC-Harden-Runner daemonset on your Kubernetes cluster.

+> Please email us at support@stepsecurity.io for instructions on how to install the ARC-Harden-Runner daemonset on your Kubernetes cluster.

 - Upon installation, the ARC-Harden-Runner daemonset constantly monitors file events and correlates them with each step of the workflow.

 - You can access security insights and runtime detections under the `Runtime Security` tab in your dashboard